Rysth/RAILS-TramitesEC/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thanks to my family members for supporting me during Microverse, and their team.
+Special thanks to my family, friends, and my customers for their continuous support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>